- Animal Kingdom

 IS THE DISNEY DINING PLAN?

 Many restaurants now participate in the Disney Dining Plan, which is part of a vacation package offered by Walt Disney World.
-Periodically this is offered as a "Free" add-on during off peak times (January, September) For a detailed explanation of the program, and a list of the restaurants that participate, visit our Magic Your Way Dining Plan page.
+Periodically this is offered as a "Free" add-on during off-peak times.
+For a detailed explanation of the program, and a list of the restaurants that participate, visit our Magic Your Way Dining Plan page.
 Read what others say about the Disney Dining Plan.

 WHAT DOES THIS SYMBOL (MICKEY CHECK) MEAN WHEN I SEE IT ON A MENU?